skydoves/Balloon/README.md

 .setArrowPositionRules(ArrowPositionRules.ALIGN_ANCHOR)

 // Align the arrow position depending on the balloon popup body.
-// if `arrowPosition` is 0.5, he arrow will be located in the middle of the tooltip.
+// if `arrowPosition` is 0.5, the arrow will be located in the middle of the tooltip.
 .setArrowPositionRules(ArrowPositionRules.ALIGN_BALLOON) // default
 ```